-Chances are if you are eating a diet high in Refined Carbohydrates you have a weight problem and you are at high risk for diseases such as diabetes and cancer.
+Chances are if you are eating a diet high in Refined Carbohydrates you have a weight problem and are at high risk for diseases such as heart disease, liver, kidney, diabetes, alzheimers and cancer.

 The average person consumes between 250 to 350 kilos of refined sugar per year.
 That’s about 1 to 2 kilos per day!
 There is 1 million kilograms to a milligram.

 The recommended quantity being 5 milligrams per day.
 It is easy to see the dilemma.
 You may not be able to eliminate every little ounce, but following these steps will certainly get you must closer to your recommended 5 milligrams